bchurchill/pldi19-equivalence-checker/README.md

  In the paper, we have performed the baseline-gcc comparison and the baseline-llvm comparison for each benchmark.

- The following benchmarks should be able to run reliably without the cloud infrastructure:
+ The benchmarks below should be able to run reliably without the cloud infrastructure.
+Others may work too, depending on your hardware (and patience!).
+By default these run using Z3 and the flat memory model.
+One can also try CVC4 by editing `demo.rb`

  - s000-gcc
  - s000-llvm